ThisIsALegitUsername/Resent-1.8/README.md

 create a new class structured like this:

 ```
+@RenderModule(name = "ExampleRender", category = Category.MISC, x = 4, y = 4)
 public class ExampleRenderModule extends RenderModule {
-  public ExampleRenderModule(){
-    super("ExampleRender", Category.MISC, 4 /*starting X position of the module*/, 4 /*starting Y position of the module*/); //again, add a ",true" to the end if you want a gear icon.
-  }

-  //this method is called in GuiIngame to draw objects to the screen.
+  //this method is called in GuiIngame to draw stuff to the screen.
   public void draw(){
     mc.fontRendererObj.drawString("Test", this.getX(), this.getY(), -1 /* -1 is the color of the text. */);
   }